ozinka/files_backup/README.md

 # files_backup
-Python script does backup of files and folders.
+Python script backups files and folders.

 File config.yaml should be present in the same folder as script.